-A couple of highlights from the dinner menu; to start try the Sazerac, one of the oldest cocktails in the world which actually originated in New Orleans in the late 1850’s.
+A couple of highlights from the dinner menu: to start order a Sazerac, one of the oldest cocktails in the world; it originated in New Orleans in the late 1850’s.
 Excellent crawfish etouffe and shrimp appetizers.
 Hint – try the bread pudding for dessert!
 Snug Harbor is located at 626 Frenchmen Street just north east of the famous French Quarter.
 Visit: www.snugjazz.com

 Mr. Ed’s Oyster Bar and Fishouse is located at 512 Bienville St just a few blocks from the busy part of Bourbon Street in the French Quarter.
 There is a nice mix of locals and visitors to this restaurant.
 They are known for their oysters – although also worth ordering is the excellent Creole Gumbo.